ostafen/digler/README.md

 ## Why Digler?

-While many data recovery tools exist, there wasn’t yet a solution written in Go—a language well-suited for building fast, reliable, and maintainable software.
-Digler fills that gap by offering a simple, efficient, and cross-platform alternative focused on deep disk analysis and recovery.
+While many data recovery tools exist, few offer a combination of simplicity, flexibility, and modern design focused on deep disk analysis and effective file carving.

+Digler was created to fill this gap by providing a streamlined, reliable command-line tool that makes data recovery easier and more efficient—without the complexity of heavyweight GUIs or fragmented workflows.

+Built in Go, Digler leverages the language’s strengths in performance, cross-platform support, and maintainability to deliver a fast and dependable solution for today’s data recovery challenges.

 ## Features